Fishing Guide

 With braid, your spool capacity may be low due to previous snags or break offs, and coloured braid will fade over time.
 Braid isn’t as abrasion resistant as mono, so it’s more likely to have this type of damage.

-Quick tip – when you’re tying knots in your mainline, make sure you are wetting the knot before you pull it tight.
+QUICK TIP – when you’re tying knots in your mainline, make sure you are wetting the knot before you pull it tight.
 The heat generated when tightening knots can cause damage to fluorocarbon and mono in particular, but wetting the knot reduces the chance of this.

-Quick tip – If you’re disposing of line or leader product, ensure you pop it in your recycling bin so it doesn’t end up in landfill.
+QUICK TIP – If you’re disposing of line or leader product, ensure you pop it in your recycling bin so it doesn’t end up in landfill.

 No items found.